tonyedwardspz/tonyedwardspz/blog/_posts/2023/july/2023-07-08-pre-heating-the-pi.md

 sudo ufw enable
 ```

-We'll add some more shortly, but there's plenty of options to play with [in the docs](https://help.ubuntu.com/community/UFW).
+We'll add some more shas we setup other software, but there's plenty of options to play with [in the docs](https://help.ubuntu.com/community/UFW) if you want to get ahead of class.

 ## Install Fail2ban